harrison-nc/jlox/lox/challenges.md

     more argument at compile time instead of at runtime:
     [link](https://craftinginterpreters.com/functions.html#challenges).
 12. Add support for anonymous functions
-13. Add support for lambdas
+13. Add support for lambdas (function literal)